Valentina Sampaio Reportedly Gets Her Wings As First Victoria’s Secret Transgender Model

 Valentina, who is about to be featured in the lingerie company’s fresh VS Pink campaign, told the world via Instagram that she landed the gig.
 Albeit subtle, the lanky model stated, “Backstage click @vapink,” while also using such a telling hashtag as #diversity.

-Orange Is The New Black actress and LBTQ+ advocate Laverne Cox was the top commenter for her post, stating, “Wow, finally.”
+Orange Is The New Black actress and LGBTQ+ advocate Laverne Cox was the top commenter for her post.

-Meanwhile, fellow model Lais Rabeiro supplied six clapping emoji on Valentina’s August 2 offering.
+Meanwhile, fellow model Lais Ribeiro supplied six clapping emoji on Valentina’s August 2 offering.

-Admirers writing in all kinds of languages from all sectors of the world commented about the 22-year-old’s new high profile job.
+Admirers writing in all kinds of languages from all sectors of the world commented about the 22-year-old’s new high-profile job.

 The Brazilian model and actress, who is active on the social media outlet with 186,000 followers and climbing, has been building quite a resume.
-In fact, this not Valentina’s first…well, first.
+In fact, this not Valentina’s first, well, first.

 She was the first openly transgender woman featured on Vogue Paris’s and Vogue Germany’s covers in 2017, according to Allure.